zackoren/GyphiH/README.md

 # GyphiH

-Supply a location and get Gyphis containing

-## Getting Started

-These instructions will get you a copy # GyphiH

-API to retrieve Gyphis from a list of location.
+GyphiH is an API to retrieve Gyphis from a list of location.
 This Django base API get ‘location’ and ‘limit’ as a “GET” parameters and return a list of Gyphis.
 The initial supplied ‘location’ will be turn into a list of similar locations (by the use of Google Place APIs) and then each will receive a list of Gyphis limited by the ‘limit’ parameter

 ## Getting Started & Prerequisites
 1. Requirements: